Soldiers of Love

 And no one's ever told Uncle Harry that little Lily Luna actually called Sirius "Daddy" first.

 It was last year when, after three years of quiet love, Ginny and Sirius told the family of their relationship.
 To which most of us laughed.
-Hey, most of us had already guessed it.
+Hey, most of us had guessed it already.
 Aunt Ginny's kids were the happiest I'd ever seen them, actually…

 Uncle Harry was nowhere to be found.
 Aunt Hermione and Uncle Ron said he was holed up at his office.
 Go figure.